 General editor: Gerard Greenway

-Beginnings is a series of books designed to give practical help to students beginning to tackle recent developments in English, Literary Studies and Cultural Studies.
-The books in the series:
+This acclaimed series is designed to give practical help to students beginning to tackle recent developments in English, Literary Studies and Cultural Studies.
+The books in the series demonstrate and encourage a questioning engagement with the new; give essential information about the context and history of each topic covered; and show how to develop a practice which is up-to-date and informed by theory.

 This innovative series reflects the breadth and diversity of writing over the last thirty years, and provides critical evaluations of established, emerging and critically neglected writers – mixing the canonical with the unexpected.
 It explores notions of the contemporary and analyses current and developing modes of representation with a focus on individual writers and their work.
 The challenge of defining the roles of writers and assessing their reception by reading communities is central to the aims of the series.
 Overall, Contemporary American and Canadian Writers aims to begin to represent something of the diversity of contemporary writing and seeks to engage students and scholars in stimulating debates about the contemporary and about fiction.